Davon-Rolage/GeoGem/README.md

 ## Tech Stack
 The aspects of Django framework that were used during development of this project:
-- Class-based views (View, DetailView, FormView, ListView, DeleteView)
+- Class-based views (View, DetailView, FormView, ListView, DeleteView, TemplateView, RedirectView)
 - Django CustomUser, forms (UserLoginForm, UserCreationForm)
 - Mixins (LoginRequiredMixin, SuccessMessageMixin)
 - Internationalization (English, Russian)